 When rice is done, gentle fluff the rice and then season with rice vinegar, sugar, sesame oil, and kosher salt.

 Let the rice cool down to room temperature.
-Once cooled, take about 1-2 tablespoon of rice and shape* into a rectangle or any desired shape.
+Once cooled, take about 1-2 tablespoon of rice and shape1 into a rectangle or any desired shape.
+You can also use a rice mold2 to shape the rice.
 Continue making until rice runs out.

 Preheat a large skillet over medium heat with avocado oil or cooking fat with enough oil covering the bottom of the pan and it's about ¼ inch high.